An appraisal is investigation leading to an opinion of value.

-There are three "common approaches to value" which helps the real estate appraiser come to this opinion or valuation.
+There are three "common approaches to value" which helps the real estate appraiser conclude this opinion or estimate.

-Another of the processes is the Sales Comparison Approach - which involves finding a comparison to other similar properties within a close vicinity which have recently sold.
+Another of the processes is the Sales Comparison Approach - which deals with making a comparison to other similar properties within a close vicinity which have recently sold.

-Being the most common approach, the Sales Comparison Approach tends to be the most precise and best indicator of worth for a home.
+Usually, the Sales Comparison Approach is the most accurate indicator of worth of a home.

 If you are applying for a loan.

 To show the replacement cost of Primary Mortgage Insurance.

 If you need to settle an estate.